syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Converter-Settings.md

 ### Visible

 Gridlines will be rendered in the output PDF document, when display style is selected as **Visible**.
-The following code snippet explians how to select **Visible** display style for gridlines.
+The following code snippet explains how to select **Visible** display style for gridlines.

 {% tabs %}
 {% highlight C# %}